Playwright

 Playwrights may also develop a new script with feedback and guidance from a dramaturg.
 A dramaturg is the theatre professional primarily responsible for managing the literary aspects of a play’s production.
 A dramaturg’s feedback on a new script may be given at any point in the process, from the first draft all the way through to first rehearsals, depending on the individual situation.
 A new script can often be strengthened by the kind of feedback the playwright receives through a workshop process.
 Usually organized by a dramaturg, this process often involves a reading and/or scene study of the script by professional actors and a director.

-This website has a regularly updated list of play contests and other opportunities for playwrights.
+AACT website maintains a regularly updated list of play contests and other opportunities for playwrights.

-Finally, it's a good idea to be familiar with the roles and responsibilities of the other key players in mounting a production.
+Finally, it's a good idea to be familiar with the roles and responsibilities of the other key players in mounting a production, described here in Theatre People.
+In particular, familiarize yourself with the Director page.